In this article, I’m going to share my experience with setting up Continuous Integration with Travis for an Ionic 2/3 project.

 — ionic build --prod -- --base-href ./deploy:

 branches:only: means the branches where you want to run the builds.
 Here I only chose the master branch.

-before_script: These are commands that run before the build step.
+before_script: These are the commands that run before the build step.
 Here I just install

-script: The build step where we run a production build for our application.
-Here we generate the build of the ionic project.
+script: The build step where we generate a production build of the application.
+Here we generate the build for the web application.

 For more information the doc is the best place.

 Now we commit the changes & push them the repository:

 $ git commit -m "ci: Add Travis-CI"